News

 'We feel confident in England'

-"We feel very confident here, very accepted and everything is in place for Muslim people to enjoy,” Doucoure says.
+"We feel very confident here, very accepted and everything is in place for Muslim people to enjoy,” Doucoure added.
 "In the Premier League you are free to do whatever suits you.
 They will never do anything against your faith and this is great.

 "I fast every day, I don't miss any day.
 It has become normal and very easy for me.